-My name is Jonathan Yubi.
-When I first began my studio practice, my mantra was “I (Don’t) Eat Crayons.”
-That nonsensical phrase was a guiding principle in my work.
-I’ve been slowly moving past that, digging deeper into my story, my culture, my family and the impacts of immigration and social structures imposed from without and within.
-Lately, I’ve also begun communicating my frustrations as an onlooker and at times unwilling participant in the culture wars.
+Jonathan Yubi is a New York-based artist.
+His mantra is “I (Don’t) Eat Crayons.”
+That nonsensical phrase was a foundational principle in his work.
+He has been slowly moving past that, digging deeper into his story, his culture, his family, and the impacts of immigration and social structures imposed from without and within.
+He communicates his frustrations as an onlooker and at times unwitting participant in the culture wars.